9 ESG Metrics Investors Should Know

 The Importance of ESG Metrics

-Finally, some of these standards are qualitative and may be prone to subjectivity, which can make the ESG evaluation process difficult to quantify.
-These can all present challenges if you’re trying to apply ESG principles to your investing strategy.
-It’s therefore important to identify an appropriate widely accepted set of ESG metrics to ensure that investors evaluate investments using the right framework.
+Finally, some of the existing standards are qualitative and may be prone to subjectivity, which can make the ESG evaluation process difficult to quantify.
+These can all present challenges when you’re trying to apply ESG principles to your investing strategy.

-Commonly employed ESG metrics are varied and consist of both qualitative and quantitative metrics across all three sub-categories of environmental, social, and governance.
+Commonly employed ESG metrics consist of both qualitative and quantitative metrics across all three categories of environmental, social, and governance factors.

 3 Common Environmental Metrics